Gary Lekan: Locked In

 By James Florence, Diamond Certified Resource Reporter

-Q: What’s your favorite local restaurant?
+Q: What’s your favorite band?

-Q: What’s your favorite thing to do on a rainy day?
+Q: What’s your favorite restaurant?

-Q: What’s your favorite thing to eat for dessert?
+Q: What’s your favorite dessert?

 A: Cherries jubilee.